Water authority unhappy with decision on wind-farm route

 We must work together

 "Now that the minister is continuing with her plans, we want to be closely involved in the next phases of the project and we need to work together.
 There is a vulnerable freshwater bubble in the soil.
 In order to maintain high-quality agriculture for as long as possible, we need to be very careful with it.
 If everything goes ahead, we need to thoroughly investigate how the cable route can be constructed without affecting the freshwater bubble," says executive board member Annette van Velde.
-"In addition, the water board has a major task in the area of water safety.
+"In addition, the water authority has water authority major task ahead of it in terms of water safety.
 Both the construction of a cable route and the reinforcement of the dike are enormous projects.
-In this area, it is not possible to coordinate them.
-Or rather, we must tackle this together and ensure that the impact on the environment is as minimal as possible.
+In this area, it is not feasible to coordinate them.
+In fact, it is essential to tackle this jointly and ensure that the impact on the environment is as minimal as possible.
 For the residents.
 For agriculture and for nature.
 We must not miss this opportunity!"